Gera1313/2-Gerardo-Portfolio/README.md

 ```
 AS AN employer
 I WANT to view a potential employee's deployed portfolio of work samples
-SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+SO THAT I can review samples of their work
 ```

 ## Acceptance Criteria

 ```
-GIVEN I need to sample a potential employee's previous work
 WHEN I load their portfolio
 THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
 WHEN I click one of the links in the navigation